IAmJonoBo/Prometheus/docs/offline-packaging-status.md

 - The manifests and `outdated-packages.json` include an `auto_update_policy`
   block capturing the exact settings used for the run, complementing the CLI log line for audit trails.
+- Wheelhouse clean-up honours `[cleanup.remove_orphan_wheels]` and the doctor output; enable the flag when running unattended so stale wheels do not mask missing dependency builds.

 Keep this document alongside the latest packaging artefacts so stakeholders can see drift at a glance and track remediation progress.